Skip to main content

 • didMethod (optional): Did method version.
 It must be "did1" (default, legal entities), or "did2" (natural persons).

 • privateKey (optional): Private Key in hex string or JWK format.
+In the case of connection with a hardware wallet use the word "hardwarewallet".
 By default it creates a random key.
-The hex string is only valid if the algorithm selected is ES256K.
+The hex string is only valid if the algorithm selected is ES256K or ES256.

 • did (optional): DID of the client.
 It should start with "did:ebsi" (or another did method registered in the did registry).
 There is no specific format for the complete did, but it is recommend to use in the third section a 256-bit number encoded in base58.
 By default it defines a random DID.